axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

 ~~~~~~~~~~~~~~~~~~

 The advanced version of **SciHubator** allows the user to type several DOIs
-in a determined order; each outputed text file can moreover be segmented into
+in a determined order; each output text file can moreover be segmented into
 specific segmentations (introduction, mais corpus and bibliography) with specific
 annotations.
 The emitted segmentation contains a segment
 for each imported file.